AbanoubMetyasBTM/system-design/02-design-hr-system.md

     - 2 servers (we can use also a server for reading operation and another server for writing operations)
     - 2 databases (master, replication)
   - if our system is read-heavy system we can all more servers for reading
   - we can use also caching server
   -
+  - Servers Diagram
   - ![Alt text](02-imgs/servers.jpg?raw=true "Servers")